What are the best cheap stocks to buy right now?

 1. Super Group (NYSE: SGHC)

-The super group consisting of online sports betting brands Betway and Spin (get it?) is currently trading at a very attractive valuation — and Wall Street is projecting a significant upside in the next 12 months.
+The super group consisting of online sports betting brands Betway and Spin (get it?), Super Group has been on a steady upward trajectory after a rough Q1 — and Wall Street is projecting a significant upside in the next 12 months.
 SGHC depends on an asset-light, tech-driven model, and with a recent move to concentrate on core operations in the United States, there’s hope that the business can continue to scale in a cost-effective manner.

 Zen Rating: A (Strong Buy) — see full analysis >